 i) Views of BOD on system to reduce excessive leverage Excessive leverage by banks is widely believed to have contributed to the global financial crisis.
 Thus Basel III rules have introduced leverage ratio as a non-risk-based backstop measure, to supplement risk-based capital requirements.
-Board of Directors of our Bank continuously is monitoring the exposure limit of lending, capital strength of our Bank in order to avoid building-up excessive on- and off-balance sheet leverage. ii) Policies and processes for managing excessive on and off balance sheet leverage , , iii) Approach for calculating exposure The leverage ratio is a volume-based measure and is calculated as Basel III Tier I capital divided by total on and off-balance sheet exposures.
+Board of Directors of our Bank continuously is monitoring the exposure limit of lending, capital strength of our Bank in order to avoid building-up excessive on- and off-balance sheet leverage. ii) Policies and processes for managing excessive on and off balance sheet leverage Many regulators are considering raising the leverage ratio.
+This means that banks will have to keep more capital reserves.
+To increase capital reserves in order to meet higher leverage ratios requires selling assets to get cash or reducing lending.
+Higher leverage ratio can decrease the profitability of banks because it means banks can do less - profitable lending.
+However, increasing the leverage ratio means that banks have more capital reserves and can more easily survive a financial crisis.
+In view of the impact of leverage into the business, our bank management takes decision about future investment.
+Considering the financial strength, Bank also make Capital planning and business budget to go on a right way. iii) Approach for calculating exposure The leverage ratio is a volume-based measure and is calculated as Basel III Tier I capital divided by total on and off-balance sheet exposures.
 A minimum Tier 1 leverage ratio of 3% is being prescribed both at solo and consolidated level.
 Tier-1 Capital (after related deductions) Leverage Ratio = b) Quantitative Disclosures:

 (Fig In Million)

 Solo Consolidated

-Leverage Ratio 4.69% 4.91%
+Leverage Ratio 4.06% 4.28%

-On Balance Sheet Exposure 563263.60 573308.75
+On Balance Sheet Exposure 595408.40 604061.90

-Off- Balance Sheet Exposure 154374.00 154374.00
+Off- Balance Sheet Exposure 77781.50 77781.50

-Total Deduction (168.30) (168.30)
+Total Deduction (446.80) (446.80)

-Total Exposure 717637.6 727682.75
+Total Exposure 672743.10 681396.60